Environmental Justice Coordinating CouncilEJCC

 In these four areas above, the EJCC has centered the perspectives of African American community residents, challenged mainstream perspectives on policy and practice, and acted as catalysts for different ways of considering and addressing environmental and population health.

-EJCC Definition of Environmental Justice:
+EJCC agrees with the following Definitions of Environmental Justice:

 Environmental justice is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies. –U.S. Environmental Protection Agency (EPA)